Things to do in Arashiyama – Kyoto – A different kind of Paradise in Japan

 With that in mind, you may have a little extra time to explore the area near Kyoto Station and relax in a café for coffee, eat a delicious Japanese meal for dinner or unwind with a cold beer at a nearby bar.

-Whether the energy levels allow you to keep moving, I am not quite sure; one thing is for certain, your one day in Kyoto would have been a day full of fond memories that you’ll never forget.
+I don’t know if the energy levels allow you to keep moving, but one thing is sure: Your one day in Kyoto would have been full of fond memories you’ll never forget.

-I do not doubt for a moment that you’ll be coming back for a more extended stay, someday in the future.
+I doubt you’ll be returning for a more extended stay someday.

 Want to visit Kyoto and the many temples of the city?
 Book a hotel with Booking.com and save!